 Do I get leave?

-Clients in the residential program are able to go on leave on the Friday afternoon following their first full week in programme.
-Clients are entitled to afternoon leave and are able to apply for day and weekend leave.
-The amount of leave clients are able to take increases with time spent in program.
+Yes, clients are able to have leave.
+Clients in the residential program are able to go on afternoon leave on the Friday following their first full week in program.
+Clients are able to have afternoon leave during the week and are able to apply for overnight weekend leave.
+The amount of leave clients are able to take generally increases with time spent in program.
+Leave plans are regularly discussed and reviewed with you.
+Some clients are also able to take extended leave (i.e more than a weekend) as part of their tailored treatment plan discussed with their counsellor/case manager.

 Are visitors allowed?